In this sewing tutorial, I will show you how to sew a beanie hat.

 Finding a suitable piece of fabric in order to bring your idea to life will not be difficult at all.

-The best way to sew the beanie hat is from knit fabric, fleece, velvet, lace.
+The best way to sew the beanie hat is from knit fabric, fleece, velvet, and lace.

 The beanie can be sewn from lightweight fabric and worn in the warm season, or from textured knitted fabric or fleece for cold weather.
 It’s up to you to choose.
 The hat is good in different versions.